abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

     > **Note**: **10.81.0.4** represents the private IP address of **az800l08-vm1**.
 The test uses the **TCP** port **3389** because Remote Desktop is by default enabled on Azure virtual machines and accessible within and between virtual networks.

-1. Select **Check** and wait until results of the connectivity check are returned.
-Verify that the status is **Reachable**.
+1. Select **Run diagnostic tests** and wait until results of the connectivity check are returned.
+Verify that the status is **Reachable (success)**.
 Review the network path and note that the connection was direct, with no intermediate hops in between the VMs.

     > **Note**: This is expected because the hub virtual network is peered directly with the first spoke virtual network.